5 min read

 Moreover, MtM is much more concrete than other metrics, such as Value at Risk (VaR) and scenario analysis, which are more hypothetical.

-What are the Limitations of MTM?
+What Are the Limitations of MTM?

 MtM is a fairly simple and complete metric, but its essential ingredient, a market price (also referred to as a mark), can be expensive, difficult, or even impossible to find for some illiquid instruments.
 In those cases, people sometimes provide “dirty” substitutes or use an internal model to generate a mark.